larsrh/website/topics/crdt/07-deletion.md

 {% include float_picture.html src="topics/crdt/composition.jpg" text="My Little Pony: Composition is Magic" %}

-I understand that the explanation LWW-Registers may be a little anticlimactic.
+I understand that the explanation of LWW-Registers may be a little anticlimactic.
 They literally only store a single piece of metadata that is used to impose a total ordering.
 But again, their power lies within their composition.
 I'll give you an example.